 Along with watching your salt consumption. you must pay serious attention to your potassium levels.

 A potassium deficiency can cause sodium imbalances and compromise many bodily functions.

 Check this out, too: 4 Banana Smoothies to Fight Fluid Retention and Lose Weight

 You’ll find managing you blood pressure to be much easier if you start eating pumpkin seeds.
 Thanks to their high zinc content, they can help reverse the effects of hypertension.

 When your body doesn’t get enough zinc, your arteries will end up losing elasticity, which will result in inflammation.

 Pumpkin seeds also taste great and are an excellent source of:

 - Amino acids

 All of these also act as a good anti-inflammatory, emollients, and anti-parasite remedy.

 Garlic will, without a doubt, help you control your blood pressure.
-It doesn’t just act as a blood thinner but also helps treat conditions such as:

 - Hardening of your arteries, or arteriosclerosis